 CATRIONA MCKENZIE / AUSTRALIA / 2012/ 95 MINS / ENGLISH AND YOLNGU MATHA WITH ENGLISH SUBTITLES/ DOCUMENTARY.
 Junior audience screening (7 yrs+)

 THE SYDNEY MORNING HERALD

 Satellite Boy is a story about a young boy, Pete, standing up for what’s right, despite the huge challenge he faces.
 Living in remote Western Australia with his grandfather, Pete is confronted with the threat of losing his home, an abandoned outdoor cinema, to a mining company who plan on demolishing it.
 He recruits his best friend Kalmain and makes the journey through the desert to the city to convince the mining company to keep the cinema.
 A story of adventure, hardship and personal growth, Pete learns that the traditional skills and values passed down from his grandfather are more far reaching than he could ever have imagined.

-All proceeds from this event go to HRAFF CineSeeds and outreach program.
+All proceeds from CINESEEDS SCREENINGS go to THE CineSeeds YOUTH LEADERSHIP PLATFORM.

-CineSeeds Committee: Sarah George (Co Chair), Madeline O’Connor (Co Chair), Katie Batzias, Georgie Bruce, Jill Cutchey, Sarah Gorman, Eleneor Nicolay, Kate O’Brien and Lida Rahdon.
+CineSeeds Committee: Sarah George (Co Chair), Madeline O’Connor (Co Chair), Georgie Bruce, Jill Cutchey, Sarah Gorman, Eleneor Nicolay, Kate O’Brien and Lida Rahdon.

 For further information about CineSeeds, please email firstname.lastname@example.org.